squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 ##### Wait, what about `U+FFFF`?

-`U+FFFF` works the exact same way as `U+FFFE`&mdash;it, too, causes all non-ACII codepoints in the file to be byteswapped&mdash;and I have no clue as to why that would be.
+`U+FFFF` works the exact same way as `U+FFFE`&mdash;it, too, causes all non-ACII codepoints in the file to be byteswapped&mdash;and I have no clue as to why that would be since `U+FFFF` has no apparent relationship to a BOM.
+My only guess is an errant `>= 0xFFFE` check on a `u16` value.

 #### `resinator`'s behavior